 What Is Collagen Water?
 Benefits, What To Look Out For & How To Make It At Home

 Enter collagen water, a simple tonic that's currently having a moment.
 So much so that you can now find it in stores, prepackaged and ready to go.
 But what is collagen water, exactly?
-Let's explore its benefits, below.
+Let's explore its benefits and side effects (plus how to make it yourself) below.

 What is collagen water?

 Collagen water is (surprise!) water containing collagen.
 You can either make it at home with collagen powder and water—or buy it in a pre-prepared bottle.
 Depending on the brand, bottled collagen water might also contain other beneficial ingredients (think hyaluronic acid or electrolytes), as well as fruit juice or sweetener for extra flavor.

 The prepackaged drink is super trendy right now, thanks to the popularity of collagen in general.
 That's because collagen supplements are commonly sold as powders, which are meant to be mixed in liquid.
 However, "[bottled] collagen water takes away the essential step of adding the powder to a smoothie or other beverage," explains Isa Kujawski, MPH, RDN, registered dietitian and founder of Mea Nutrition.

 In other words, it's already mixed and readily drinkable, making it easy to consistently consume collagen, says Kujawski.
 It also allows you to effortlessly take your collagen on the go.
 Moreover, collagen peptides are typically tasteless, says Kujawski—so collagen works well in plain liquids like H2O.